Pregnancy After Tubal Ligation – Is It Possible?

 Ectopic Pregnancy

 In a normal pregnancy, the fertilized egg moves through the fallopian tubes and gets implanted in the uterus.
 A pregnancy which occurs due to the implantation of a fertilised egg anywhere outside the uterus – most commonly inside the fallopian tubes – is known as ectopic pregnancy.
-Although such pregnancies are rare, they need to be treated on priority as they could lead to further complications.
-It is also known as tubal pregnancy.
+Although such pregnancies are rare, they need to be treated as a priority as they could lead to further complications.
+It is also known as a tubal pregnancy.
 An ectopic pregnancy is common after a woman undergoes a tubal ligation procedure.

 Symptoms of an Ectopic Pregnancy